Jean-Baptiste Legardeur de Repentigny

 Jean-Baptiste Legardeur arrived in Canada in 1636 with his parents.
 He became associated with the fur trade at an early age.
 On October 6, 1663, he was elected the first mayor of Quebec City.
 He occupied this office for only one month, since the Conseil Souverain considered it unnecessary.
+Legardeur commanded volunteer companies against the Iroquois in 1665 and 1666.
 He received from his mother the seigneury of Repentigny on May 2, 1670, which had been granted by the Compagnie de la Nouvelle France in 1647 to his father.
 His wife was Marguerite Nicolet, the daughter of French explorer Jean Nicolet.